anggars/personalify/README.md

 **Component Explanation:**

+- **Vercel (Serverless):**
+The cloud platform hosting the application.
+It runs the FastAPI backend in a serverless environment and serves the frontend assets globally.

+- **Spotify API:**
+The primary external data source.
+It handles user authentication (OAuth2) and provides the core music data (top artists, tracks, genres) for the application.

 - **Frontend (Jinja):**
   Web-based UI that displays user's top artists, tracks, and genres interactively.
+Includes a dedicated **Lyrics Analyzer** page powered by Genius API.
 Responsive display for desktop & mobile.

 - **FastAPI (Backend API):**
-  Main server that handles Spotify authentication (OAuth2), data synchronization, database storage, caching, external API calls (Hugging Face) for NLP analysis, and API serving to frontend.
+  Main server that handles Spotify authentication (OAuth2), data synchronization, database storage, caching, external API calls (Hugging Face for NLP analysis, Genius for lyrics), and API serving to frontend.

 - **PostgreSQL (Main DB):**
   Stores main metadata such as users, artists, and tracks.
-Used as the relational center of the system.
+Can run **locally via Docker** or use **Supabase (cloud-hosted PostgreSQL)** for production/development.

 - **Redis (Cache):**
   In-memory cache to store top data (artist, track, genre) per user based on `spotify_id` and `time_range`, with TTL for efficiency.
+Can run **locally via Docker** or use **Upstash (cloud-hosted Redis)** for production.

 - **MongoDB (Sync DB):**
   Stores historical user synchronization logs in document format.
-Suitable for flexible data and time-based log access.
+Can run **locally via Docker** or use **MongoDB Atlas (cloud-hosted MongoDB)** for production.

 - **PostgreSQL + FDW:**
   Foreign Data Wrapper used to access data from other PostgreSQL servers (distribution simulation).
 Useful for cross-instance queries.

+- **Genius API:**
+  Provides song lyrics data from the Genius platform.
+Due to CORS restrictions on Vercel, lyrics are fetched via a **Cloudflare Workers proxy** to bypass direct access limitations.

+- **Cloudflare Workers:**
+  Acts as a proxy layer to fetch HTML content from Genius.com, enabling lyrics extraction in serverless environments like Vercel where direct scraping is restricted.

+- **Hugging Face API:**
+  Provides pre-trained NLP models (GoEmotions) for sentiment and emotion analysis of song titles and lyrics.

+---

 ## 4. Technology Stack & Rationale